ava-labs/avalanche-docs/learn/platform-overview/staking.md

 #### Why is my uptime low? <a id="why-is-my-uptime-low"></a>

 Every validator on Avalanche keeps track of the uptime of other validators.
 Every validator has a weight (i.e. the amount staked on it.)
 The more weight a validator has, the more influence they have when validators vote on whether your node should receive a staking reward.
-You can call API method `info.uptime` on your node to learn its weighted uptime and what percentage of the network stake currently thinks your node has an uptime high enough to reveive a staking reward.
+You can call API method `info.uptime` on your node to learn its weighted uptime and what percentage of the network stake currently thinks your node has an uptime high enough to receive a staking reward.

 You can also see the connections a node has by calling `info.peers`, as well as the uptime of each connection. **This is only one node’s point of view**.
 Other nodes may perceive the uptime of your node differently.
 Just because one node perceives your uptime as being low does not mean that you will not receive staking rewards.